matuzo/matuzoat/src/blog/2023/100daysof-day101.md

 }
 ```

-Okay, cool, but we could to that already, right?
+Okay, cool, but we could do that already, right?
 By combining selectors, we can scope a child to a parent.

 ```css
 .card .content {